btcpayserver/btcpayserver-doc/FAQ.md

 - [BTCPay and Prestashop - getting started guide](https://github.com/btcpayserver/prestashop-plugin#description)
 - [Using the BTCPay plugin for Prestashop](https://github.com/adapp-tech/prestashop-plugin/blob/master/GUIDE.md#using-the-btcpay-plugin-for-prestashop)

-## Why can't I just give my Bitcoin address to a buyer?

-Re-using the address for receiving payments is a privacy issue.
-Providing a different address manually to each customer is not an optimal solution.
-Imagine having to send an e-mail to everyone that wants to pay you with cryptocurrency.

-BTCPay solves the address re-use and automates the checkout process.
-The software is a complete, automated invoicing system.
-It integrates into your checkout process and customers can pay you in Bitcoin or altcoins in a few clicks.

-After the payment, the software notifies your store that the order has been paid/completed.
-Depending on the e-commerce software you're using, it can also change the order status.
-All you have to worry about is getting items shipped, leave the invoicing and payment processing to BTCPay.

-## Does BTCPay need my private key?

-Absolutely not.
-The fact that BTCPay Server never needs access to your master private key for on-chain transactions is a huge security advantage.
-Even if your server gets hacked, your funds from the on-chain transactions are always safe.
-Securing your on-chain funds, comes down to [securing your wallet](https://btcinformation.org/en/secure-your-wallet).

-If you have a lightning node, BTCPay technically has access to the keys (macarons) of your LN.

-### Address re-use - How BTCPay creates a different address?

-BTCPay generates a different address for each invoice.
-The address is derived from your [xpubkey](https://bitcointalk.org/index.php?topic=2828777.0).
-Your private keys are never uploaded or required by BTCPay.
-The software only needs your extended public key.
-You can create your private key in your software or hardware wallet and import the public key (xpub) into BTCPay so that it can derive addresses from it.
-Meanwhile, you should stick to the best practices for protecting your private key.

 ## What e-commerce integrations are available?